aalto-trafficsense/regular-routes-server/pyfiles/prediction/README.md

 - [ ] fade out nodes over time (i.e., remove non-regular routes)
 - [ ] analyse one of the decision tree models to see how the model is being created from the features
 - [ ] use the travel MODE both in the input (easy) and for output (not as easy)
+- [ ] (long term) evaluate the worth of different features wrt their predictive power

+## Summary

+This code has been simplified considerably, and most efforts were placed on getting a running system on a minimal set of standard libraries, suitable for server integration.

+Decision trees (and random forests thereof) are by far and away the most powerful learners.
+It appears most of the predictive power comes down to a few simply engineered features: knowing where the traveller is, which direction they are currently travelling in, and at what speed, and at what time of day and what day of the week.